-While hotels are usually a place to go while having fun on vacation, they are also often the settings where someone passes away.
+Hotels are usually a place to go while having fun on vacation.
+However, they could also be the settings where someone passes away.
 Whether from suicide, murder, or dying from natural causes, far more people die while staying in a hotel room than you would think.
-When it happens, companies like Georgia Clean are called in to clean the mess left behind and make sure the area is safe for the next person.
+When it happens, companies like Georgia Clean are called in to clean the mess left behind.
+We make sure the area is safe for the next person.

-To protect their reputation, most hotels don’t talk about the deaths that have taken place on their property, even when asked directly.
+To protect their reputation, most hotels don’t talk about the deaths that have taken place on their property.
 However, as biohazard cleaners who have cleaned many hotel rooms throughout Georgia after someone has passed away, here are three things about hotel room deaths that will surprise you.

-Though someone passing away in a hotel room it is not an everyday occurrence for a business, it does happen far more often than you would expect at most hotels.
+Though hotel room deaths are not an everyday occurrence for a business.
+They happen far more often than you would expect at most hotels.
 Sometimes people have a heart attack while traveling or pass away in their sleep.
-Having a heart attack while using the toilet is particularly common due to the potential strain on an already weakened heart.
+A heart attack while using the toilet is particularly common due to the potential strain on an already weakened heart.
 Others may use alcohol or drugs with the potential to overdose while being away from home and without their local support system.

 Another common way for people to pass away in a hotel is through suicide or violent crime.
 To spare their friends and family from finding their body and having to clean up the mess left behind, some people planning to kill themselves will check into a hotel and commit the act there at that location.
 The hotel will then discover the death through the act itself (such as someone leaping from a building), family or friends calling the hotel to request a wellness check, the hotel staff entering the room for housekeeping purposes, the sound of a gunshot, or the odor coming from a room after several days.

-Violent crimes such as murder, domestic abuse, or physical abuse taking place in hotels are another leading reason why this is where many people pass away.
+Violent crimes such as murder, domestic abuse, or physical abuse in hotels are another leading reason why many people pass away.
 Whether it is a partner trying to escape an abuser and being found or an argument that turns deadly, the violence committed leaves behind a mess needing to be cleaned.
-Once the death is found, the hotel staff will alert local authorities who will take responsibility for the investigation, but the responsibility of the cleanup is left to hotel who are then legally obligated to make sure the room is fully cleaned and disinfected.
+Once the death is found, the hotel staff will alert local authorities who will take responsibility for the investigation.
+Still, the responsibility of the cleanup is left to hotel who are then legally obligated to make sure the room is fully cleaned and disinfected.